-This probably the biggest tip I can give.
+This is probably the biggest tip I can give.
 ADD dimension to your thumbnails by duplicating your focal image.
-I explain it in the video fully, but ultimately, I duplicated the image of me, removed the background and moved some of the texts and elements BEHIND the second layer.
+I explain it in the video fully, but ultimately, I duplicated the image of me, removed the background and moved some of the texts and elements behindd the second layer.

 This creates the illusion that these elements are between ME and THE WALL.
 It’s a pretty neat and simple little trick. 🙌

 Welp that’s the final thumbnail, and I’m all out of tips in this one.

 Again, I highly recommend using Canva, and if you’re interested, try Canva Pro for FREE at my link here.

 If you still aren’t quite ready to design on your own, you can check out my 15 EDITABLE CANVA Thumbnail Templates on ETSY here.
 These are created to save you time so use them wisely 🤙